Trump's Tax Plan and How It Affects You

 The Tax Cut and Jobs Act significantly changed personal and corporate taxes.
 Corporations benefit more since their cuts are permanent while the individual cuts expire in 2025.

 Individual tax rates have been lowered, the standard deduction raised, and personal exemptions were eliminated.
 Many itemized deductions are removed while the medical expense deduction is expanded.
 Families with several children and elderly dependents may pay more taxes. with the elimination of exemptions.
-Healthy, young citizens would pay less with the elimination of Obamacare tax.
+Healthy, young citizens who without health insurance would pay less with the elimination of the Affordable Care Act penalty.
 Those who earn more than 95% of the population will see an increase of over 2% in after-tax income while the bottom 20% will enjoy only a 0.4% increase.

 The maximum corporate tax rate has been lowered from 35% to 21%.
 Passthrough companies receive a 20% deduction on qualified income.
 The corporate AMT has been eliminated.
 The plan encourages corporations to repatriate foreign earnings.